hpc/charliecloud/doc-src/dev.rst

 :code:`bug`
   Problem of some kind that needs to be fixed; i.e., something doesn't work.
   This includes usability and documentation problems.
+Should have steps to reproduce with expected and actual behavior.

 :code:`enhancement`
   Things work, but it would be better if something was different.
 For example, a new feature proposal or refactoring.
+Should have steps to reproduce with desired and actual behavior.

 :code:`help wanted`
   The core team does not plan to address this issue, perhaps because we don't